Summary

-After arriving on the brand new big bus from Bangkok to Ban Phe after a three hour journey, I walked to the end of the pier and got the ferry boat to Ko Samet for just ฿70 which was a pleasant half hour journey across the sea.
-Joe, my Camino, buddy from Australia, stayed behind to have breakfast.
+After a three-hour journey from Bangkok to Ban Phe on a new bus, I walked to the pier and boarded a ferry to Ko Samet for ฿70.
+The half-hour sea journey was pleasant.
+Joe, my Camino buddy from Australia, stayed behind for breakfast.

-I quickly found the Blue Ocean guest house using Google maps.
-It turned out it had only been open for the past 10 months with only three units behind the retail pot shop that Jay and his wife Tiana ran.
+I found the Blue Ocean guest house on Google Maps.
+It had only been open for 10 months, with three units behind the retail pot shop run by Jay and his wife, Tiana.

-Most mornings I would first have coffee and orange juice at my guesthouse and then head to one of the restaurants for an “American” breakfast of coffee, toast, eggs, bacon, sausage, ham, and cabbage salad—usually Chilli’s.
+Most mornings, I’d have coffee and orange juice at my guesthouse, then head to Chili’s for an American breakfast of coffee, toast, eggs, bacon, sausage, ham, and cabbage salad.

-I went to get my daily oil massage from Da at the Sirion Massage place, but she was over at Rayong taking care of her ailing father and helping her mother.
-Since I was there, I got a massage from one of te others there.
-Da returned on Wednesday and gave me my morning massage for ฿400 including tip during the rest of my stay.
+I visited Sirion Massage for my daily oil massage with Da, but she was in Rayong caring for her parents.
+I got a massage from another therapist while she was away.
+Da returned on Wednesday and gave me my morning massage for ฿400, including a tip, during my stay.

-I usually bought some pomelo, mango slices, or whole coconut from one of the the many vendors that worked the tourists along the beaches.
-The costs were about ฿60 or under $1.75 USD each.
+I often bought pomelo, mango slices, or whole coconuts from vendors along the beaches.
+Each costs about ฿60 or under $1.75 USD.

-On my way back from the beach, I would usually stop at 7-11 to pick up some goodies, including orange juice, sunflower seeds, and a banana.
-Next-door to 7-11 was a new smoothie store where I got these delicious mango smoothies.
-It included a half a mango piece cross-hatched covering the drink for just ฿80.
+On my beachside return, I usually stopped at 7-11 for orange juice, sunflower seeds, and a banana.
+Next door, a new smoothie store offered delicious mango smoothies, including a half-mango piece cross-hatched on the drink for ฿80.

-One day I hiked about 10 miles down the trail along the beach.
-It went over some of the headlands to other coves.
-I think I saw four in total.
-All of these other beaches have resorts and bungalows hidden away in the trees with few right along the water like I used to enjoy at the AO Pudsa Beach.
+One day, I hiked 10 miles along the beach trail, passing over headlands to coves.
+I saw four beaches in total.
+Unlike the AO Pudsa Beach, these beaches have resorts and bungalows hidden in trees, with a few right along the water.

-I enjoyed visiting the local monastery with its shiny white Buddha beside some guardians and two Naga banisters
+I also visited the local monastery, admiring its shiny white Buddha, guardians, and two Naga banisters.

-I enjoyed the delicious steak dinners at the Reef restaurant where my old Pudsa Bungalows used to be.
-It only cost ฿560–$17– which included roasted potatoes, variety of mushrooms, tomatoes, onions, and garlic, a great value and delicious.
+I enjoyed the delicious steak dinners at the Reef restaurant, where my old Pudsa Bungalows used to be.
+It only cost ฿560–$17, which included roasted potatoes, a variety of mushrooms, tomatoes, onions, and garlic, a great value and delicious.

 I enjoyed having food at various restaurants along the beach as well.